 Excessive tardiness hinders student learning.
 Please emphasize the importance of punctuality to your child.
 If your child is to be tardy, please notify the school about his/her expected arrival time.
 The Arizona Interscholastic Association (AIA) Guidelines state that a student must attend three periods of the school day to participate in any after school or extra-curricular activities that day.
-Persistent tardiness may lead to the school notifying the Maricopa County Sheriff's Office (MCSO) to request a student welfare visit to the home.
+Persistent tardiness may lead to the school notifying the Maricopa County Sheriff's Office (MCSO) or the Buckeye Police Department (Tartesso) to request a student welfare visit to the home.